rapidsai/ucx-py/docs/source/configuration.rst

 Enable the new protocol selection logic, also known as "protov2".
 Its default has been changed to ``y`` starting with UCX 1.16.0.

 The new protocol solves various limitations from the original "protov1" including, for example, invalid choice of transport in systems with hybrid interconnectivity, such as a DGX-1 where only a subset of GPU pairs are interconnected via NVLink.
-On the other hand, it may still lack proper support on not be as well tested for lesser common use cases, such as CUDA async and managed memory.
+On the other hand, it may still lack proper support or not be as well tested for less common use cases, such as CUDA async and managed memory.

 DEBUG